The Kyles of Bute is the passage between the charming Scottish villages of Tighnabruaich and Kames on the the mainland of Argyll, and the

 station is located.
 You will also find moorings by Kames Pier, just below the Kames Hotel.
 The Kyles of Bute Sailing Club (KoBSC) is a small but active sailing club, organizing racing and childrens activities.
 And Tignabruaich Sailing

-School (now located at Carry Point, a few south of Kames village) offers an outstanding environment where you can learn dinghy sailing and wind surfing.
-My first experience of sailing was here, learning in such craft as the Loch Long, Wayfarer, Enterprise and GP14.
-Today's fleet is much more modern, though the Wayfarer still has a place, 30+ years on!
+School (now located at Carry Farm, a few miles south of Kames village) offers an outstanding environment where you can learn dinghy sailing and wind surfing.
+They also have a camping area and accommodation and a coffee shop and art gallery.
+My first experience of sailing was at the sailing school, learning in such craft as the Loch Long, Wayfarer, Enterprise and GP14.
+Today's fleet is much more modern, with Laser Picos and other dinghies, though the Wayfarer still has a place, 30+ years on!
+A recent addition to ways to get on the water is the Kyles Coastal Rowing Club, which offers a tranquil way to enjoy the Kyles in their rowing skiffs.

-A new option for sailors is the nearby Portavadie Marina, over the hill from Tighnabruaich on Loch Fyne, across the loch from Tarbert.
+In 2010 Portavadie Marina opened, giving sailors a fabulous new option.
+Over the hill from Tighnabruaich on Loch Fyne, across the loch from Tarbert.
 Built on the site of a 1970s oil-rig construction yard which never opened, the giant "hole in the ground" built with a £14 million government subsidy, has finally been turned into something useful!
-The "ghost-village" at Pollphail by Portavadie, which was to have housed the oil rig workers is finally to be demolished, with plans to build new homes.
+In addition to being a full service marina, Portavadie has a camping area, an upscale spa with indoor and outdoor pools and hot tubs with spectacular views, a restaurant and hotel, making it a great destination for sailors and landlubbers.
+The "ghost-village" turned graffiti haven at Polphail by Portavadie, which was to have housed the oil rig workers was finally demolished in 2016, with plans for development of a distillery and other ventures.

 Photo courtesy Catherine McEwan

-While road is the normal way to get to Tighnabruaich, the Waverley paddle steamer and other Clyde steamers stop at Tighnabruaich pier a few times a week.
+While road is the normal way to get to Tighnabruaich, the Waverley paddle steamer stops at Tighnabruaich pier.
 Tighnabruaich has been featured in Para Handy's Vital Spark.
-With a car ferry connection from Portavadie to Tarbert on the Mull of Kintyre, Tighnabruaich is no longer a "dead end".
+The TV series is available on Amazon Prime.
+With a CalMac car ferry connection from Portavadie to Tarbert on the Mull of Kintyre, Tighnabruaich is no longer a "dead end".
 You can hop over on the ferry to the Mull of Kintyre, to Crinan, Inverary, Tarbert, Carradale and Campbeltown.

 My connection to the Kyles